Lab183/cookiecutter-forge-lambda/{{cookiecutter.repo_name}}/README.md

 # {{cookiecutter.repo_name}}

-{{cookiecutter.lambda_name}} is an AWS Lambda function for use with Lambder.
+{{cookiecutter.func_name}} is an AWS Lambda function for use with Lambder.

 REQUIRES:
 * python-lambder

 ## Getting Started